ssube/onnx-web/docs/dev-test.md

 Using `memray` will break the CUDA bridge or driver somehow, and prevents hardware acceleration from working.
 That makes it extremely time consuming to test any kind of memory leak.

+### Style

+- all logs must use `logger` from top of file
+  - every file should have a `logger = getLogger(__name__)` or equivalent before any real code

+#### Log Levels

+`onnx-web` uses the Python `logging` library and five base log levels, with an additional `TRACE` log level.

+- `trace`
+  - values needed to debug errors with a specific model
+  - tensor shapes, list sizes, dict keys
+  - only level that should log _expected_ values, especially empty values
+  - may emit logs at idle, can produce MB/s under load
+- `debug`
+  - detailed debugging messages
+- `info`
+  - standard informative logs
+- `warning`
+  - error-ish messages that the code was able to handle without failing
+- `error`
+  - error messages that caused a request to fail, the app to crash, etc
+- `exception`
+  - not really a level, logs an error with a stacktrace, which can be helpful

+When choosing log levels, consider what you will need to debug an issue from a remote server using the default settings (`info`).
+The `trace`

 ## GUI Development